Skip to content

 ### Read in sample sheet

-sample_list <- read.delim2("/work/gmgi/ecosystem-diversity/Gobler/COI/raw_data/rawdata", header=F) %>%
+sample_list <- read.delim2("/projects/gmgi/ecosystem-diversity/Gobler/COI/raw_data/rawdata", header=F) %>%

 dplyr::rename(forwardReads = V1) %>%